Halcyon Days (Ellie Goulding album): Background

-In late July 2012, it was announced that Goulding's second studio album would be titled Halcyon, to be released on 8 October 2012.
+In late July 2012, it was announced that Goulding's second studio album would be titled Halcyon, set to be released in October.
 The album was preceded by the lead single "Anything Could Happen" on 21 August.
-The album was well received by critics and debuted at number two on the UK Albums Chart and at number one on the UK Download Albums Chart, selling 33,425 copies in its first week.

-The album was further promoted with the release of two more singles – Figure 8 and Explosions – as well as a tour.
+The album received general acclaims from music critics, debuting at number two and topping on the UK Albums Chart; it sold 33,425 copies in its first week.
+Halcyon was further promoted with the release of two singles—"Figure 8" and "Explosions"—as well as its accompanying tour of the reissue's same name.

-In an interview with Elle in July 2013, Goulding announced plans to release a repackaged version of Halcyon with new songs, commenting, "I have such an affinity with electronic music that I can't step away from it."
+In an interview with Elle in July 2013, Goulding announced plans to release a repackaged version of Halcyon with new songs, commenting: "I have such an affinity with electronic music that I can't step away from it."